Table of Contents

 Wycombe High School is part of the Buckinghamshire Grammar Schools Consortium.
 From 2018, Year 7 entry is determined by pupil performance in the 11 plus Secondary Transfer Test.
 The test is produced by GL Assessment and administered by Buckinghamshire County Council as part of its coordinated admissions scheme.

 All applications for Year 7 places are handled by the local authority.
 Full details of Wycombe High School’s admissions process can be found on Buckinghamshire County Council’s website, and via the school website.
 The school’s admissions team can answer any further enquiries about the Secondary Transfer Test by email at firstname.lastname@example.org, or by phone, on 01494 523961.

 Parents are encouraged to visit Wycombe High School before applying for a Year 7 place.
 The school hosts open events, which usually take place in July and September.
 At these events, parents and prospective pupils will be able to talk to school staff members and current pupils.
 Find out more about Wycombe High School’s open events, here.

 In cases where there are more applicants than available Year 7 places at Wycombe High School, the following oversubscription criteria is applied, giving priority to:

-From 2018, a waiting list will be maintained from 1 January to 31 August by Wycombe High School itself for Year 7 admissions.
+A waiting list will be maintained from 1 January to 31 August by Wycombe High School itself for Year 7 admissions.